 Step 3.
-The rep sits back down at his desk determined to move from incompetence to competence for over using the filler word 'um'.
-Here's where the magic happens.
-The rep puts up a white board at his desk to tally when he says the word 'um.'
+The rep sits back down at his desk determined to move from incompetence to competence for overusing the filler word ‘um’.
+Here’s where the magic happens.
+The rep puts up a whiteboard at his desk to tally when he says the word ‘um.’
 One of his colleagues does the same.
 The two peer sales reps, without Ed forcing this, decide to make a contest of it.
-Little do they know, but these two reps stumble upon the most important factor in making behavior change stick - something called The Habit Loop.
+Little do they know, but these two reps stumble upon the most important factor in making behavior change stick – something called The Habit Loop.
 Behavioral scientists tell us that every habit has three parts: the cue, the routine, and the reward.
-The clever sales reps use the white board on their desk with the tallies as the cue.
-They change the routine from saying 'um' to being reminded not to say 'um.'
+The clever sales reps use the whiteboard on their desks with the tallies as the cue.
+They change the routine from saying ‘um’ to being reminded not to say ‘um.’
 Finally, they make it a contest for bragging rights which acts as the reward.
-It's genius.
-(And I'm guessing they were unconsciously competent regarding the new Habit Loop they created for themselves up until this moment).
+It’s genius.
+(And I’m guessing they were unconsciously competent regarding the new Habit Loop they created for themselves up until this moment).

 So there you have it.
 Who knew a nice story about two sales reps and a great sales coach would be loaded with so many lessons from brain science, behavioral science, etc.